mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 ---

 ## The code *around* your code
 The programming concepts in the [last post]({{  site.baseurl  }}/DS-transition-3) covered how to work with data once it's sitting in front of you.
-If your role involves clicking and dragging a CSV from a shared Google Drive onto your desktop, analyzing it in a Jupyter Notebook, and typing up a report, then the last post is probably sufficient for your role.
-Yet, what happens when you start a project that requires combining data from hundreds of CSVs, or coding as part of a team, or running a script every night at 1am?
+If your role involves clicking and dragging a CSV from a shared Google Drive onto your desktop, analyzing it in a Jupyter Notebook, then typing up a report and sending an email, then the last post is probably sufficient for your role.

+Yet, what happens when you start a project that requires combining data from *hundreds* of CSVs?
+Clicking and dragging can only get you so far $-$ even if you have the patience, your manager likely doesn't, and it's only a matter of time before you have to access data through an [API](#interacting-with-apis) that doesn't have a nice user interface.

+Similarly, maybe you're assigned to a project with *an existing codebase*, with programmers that expect best practices when handling the code.
+While one-off scripts might have cut it during school,<sup>[[1]](#1-the-code-around-your-code)</sup> [you're living on borrowed time](https://en.wikipedia.org/wiki/Technical_debt) if you don't organize your code in a way that's easily read, reused, and modified by others.

 This is where programming skills *outside* of analyzing data come in.
-Returning to our [drilling machine example](#machine-learning) from earlier, this post is about building the machinery *around* the drill that is analytics.
-This post will answer questions like:
+Returning to our [drilling machine example]({{  site.baseurl  }}/DS-transition-3/#machine-learning) from the last post, this post is about building the machinery *around* the drill that is analytics.
+We'll cover **Software Engineering** in this post; **Inferential Statistics** was [two posts ago]({{  site.baseurl  }}/DS-transition-2), and **Analytics** was [the last post]({{  site.baseurl  }}/DS-transition-3).
-* How do you pull data from a database?
-* How does your code need to change when you're part of *a team of programmers* instead of a lone wolf?
-* What best practices do you need to adopt *now* to avoid hours or days of wasted time *in a year*?

-It's important to be good at coding beyond just writing good code.
-Like... "meta-skills" at programming.
-You may be processing datasets that are too large to load onto your laptop's memory, for example, or you may need to dip into statistics that you can only access with specialized packages in Python or R. Similarly, while one-off scripts might have cut it during school,<sup>[[1]](#1-the-code-around-your-code)</sup> [you're living on borrowed time](https://en.wikipedia.org/wiki/Technical_debt) if you don't organize your code in a way that's easily read, reused, and modified by others.

-Here are the technical skills we're covering in this series.
-Inferential statistics was covered in [the second post]({{  site.baseurl  }}/DS-transition-2), analytics in [the last post]({{  site.baseurl  }}/DS-transition-3), and software engineering in this post.

 * **Inferential Statistics**
 - [ ] [Experimental design]({{  site.baseurl  }}/DS-transition-2/#experimental-design)